-Term or Abbreviation Definition services that assist the supportive housing resident in retaining the housing, improving his or her health status, and maximizing his or her ability to live and, when possible, work in the community.
-Supportive housing may be provided in single family dwelling, multifamily dwelling units, residential care facilities, or boarding house uses.
+Term or Abbreviation Definition attached (meaning that it shares a common wall with another single-family dwelling).
+Supportive Housing Housing with no limit on length of stay, that is occupied by the target population for the housing as identified by the provider, and that is linked to onsite or offsite services that assist the supportive housing resident in retaining the housing, improving his or her health status, and maximizing his or her ability to live and, when possible, work in the community.
+Supportive housing may be provided in single-family dwelling, multifamily dwelling units, residential care facilities, or boarding house uses.
 Tenure This refers to the type of occupancy for a given dwelling unit - that is, whether it is owner-occupied or renter-occupied.
 Dwelling units that are not owner occupied and are either rented for cash rent or occupied without payment of cash rent are classified as renter occupied.
 Transitional Housing As defined by Government Code section 65582, as may be amended, dwelling units with a limited length of stay that are operated under program requirements that require the termination of assistance and recirculation of the assisted unit to another eligible program recipient at a predetermined future point in time that shall be no less than six (6) months from the beginning of the assistance.
 Transitional housing projects may be designated for homeless or recently homeless individuals or families transitioning to permanent housing.
 Transitional housing may be provided in a variety of residential housing types including single-family and multifamily dwellings.
-Unincorporated CDPs The CDPs that comprise the majority of the unincorporated area include Coto de Caza, Ladera Ranch, Las Flores, Midway City, Modjeska, North Tustin, Rancho Mission Viejo, Rossmoor, and Silverado CDPs.
-While these CDPs do not comprise the entirety of the unincorporated area, data from these CDPs was used where data for the entirety of the unincorporated area was unavailable.
+Unincorporated CDPs The pre-2020 CDPs that comprise the majority of the Unincorporated areas include Coto de Caza, Ladera Ranch, Las Flores, Midway City, North Tustin, and Rossmoor.
+While these CDPs do not comprise the entirety of the Unincorporated areas, data from these CDPs was used where data for the entirety of the Unincorporated areas was unavailable.
+In 2020, three new CDPs were created in the Unincorporated areas: Modjeska, Rancho Mission Viejo, and Silverado.
+Data from these new CDPs were included when appropriate.
 Very low-income households Households with an income that is between 31% and 50% of the Area Median Income (AMI) as established by the U.S. Department of Housing and Urban Development (HUD) and California Department of Housing and Community Development (HCD).
 For the Orange County, this income limit is \$71,750 for a four-person household, as calculated by HCD for 2023 (this is 50% of the \$127,800 AMI for Orange County).
 Zoning Ordinance or Zoning Code The Comprehensive Zoning Code of the County of Orange, including zoning district maps and planned community or specific plan development plan maps and texts adopted pursuant to or as an amendment to Orange County Codified Ordinances sections 7-9-25.1, 7-9-47, 7-9-132, and 7-9-133.
 The Zoning Code is contained in Orange County Codified Ordinances sections 7-9-19 through 7-9-713.